In-depth: PostHog vs Amplitude

 Performance monitoring

-Track network events within a session
+Track network events and performance metrics within a session

 DOM explorer